sdleffler/rad-rs/README.md

 ## Writing a file to a cluster

-The following example shows how to write a file to a cluster using the `RadosWriter` wrapper, which implements the `Write` trait:
+The following example shows how to write a file to a cluster using the `RadosObject` wrapper, which implements the `Write` trait:

 ```rust
 use std::io::{BufReader, BufWriter};